-Paul Martin has been the popular presenter of FLOG IT! for over 15 years; indeed the series had its1000th episode in 2016.
+Paul Martin has been the popular presenter of FLOG IT!
+Since 2002; indeed the series had its 1000th episode in 2016.

 Paul was discovered when he was interviewed about his passion for oak furniture by a team from BBC Bristol.
 This was the extent of his previous television experience!
 The team was so impressed by his natural confidence in front of the camera that he was signed up immediately to present the BBC daytime antiques show.

-Paul travels around the UK filming FLOG IT! which means he is in and out of auction houses and meeting craftsmen all the time.
+Paul travelled around the UK filming FLOG IT! which meant he was in and out of auction houses and meeting craftsmen all the time.
 He says “I have learned so much.
 Meeting people in the antiques trade or people who make their living by skills learned over decades is always a treat.”

 Paul was educated at Falmouth Grammar School in Cornwall and studied art and woodwork at Falmouth College.
 He spent two years as a scenic painter on film sets at Pinewood Studios.
 From the age of 25 he ran a pitch on Portobello Road and participated in various shop-share schemes.
 Later Paul worked as an antiques props stylist for magazines like Marie Claire and New Woman, and designed antique sets for TV shoots for the Clothes Show and Granada TV.

 Paul enjoys drumming and in the early 90’s played in rock bands like `The Quire Boys’ and the ‘Dogs D’Amour’.
 He still loves to play in local jazz and blues bands.